EOFY offer

 After preparing the unadjusted trial balance, you may need to make adjustments such as:

-• Depreciation: Spread asset costs over their useful life
+• Depreciation: asset costs spread over their useful life.

 Adjusted trial balance

 An adjusted trial balance summarises the final balances in all accounts after you make corrections.
 Prepare it after the unadjusted trial balance and before your financial statements.
-Use it as the foundation for your financial reports.

 Post-closing trial balance